StefanosTouf/captain-logbeard/README.md

     "regex": "^[^:]+",
     "type": "varchar"
     },
-  "message_body": {
+  "message-body": {
     "regex": "[^:]+$",
     "type": "varchar"
   }
   ...
 }
 ```
-Here, we are extracting the `event` and the `message_body` with regural expressions from the message and telling logbeard its type.
+Here, we are extracting the `event` and the `message-body` with regural expressions from the message and telling logbeard its type.

 Currently, every `custom field` extracts its info exclusively from the `message` part of the syslog standard.
 This is probably enough for most use cases.
 If not, the captain shall revise his plans.